wrshf7/HapSelect/README.md

 ## Authors

-Will Shaffer, Victor Papin, Zane Carter
+Will Shaffer, Zane Carter, Victor Papin,

 The University of Queensland